The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: EXCITE Science

 The broad spectral coverage required for NIR phase curve measurements is not available from the ground or aircraft, but is accessible to stratospheric balloons.
 Figure~\ref{fig:transmittance} shows Earth's atmospheric transmittance across 0.8--5\,\textmu m for several observing platforms at different altitudes.
 EXCITE will fly from an LDB platform at stratospheric altitudes between 38--40\,km, above 99.5\% of the Earth's atmosphere, and measure across 0.8--3.5\,\textmu m at a spectral resolution of at least $R\sim 50$.
 At these altitudes and spectral resolution, the atmosphere is stable and nearly transparent.
+In Section~\ref{sec:ELDiP}, we discuss how we subtract the background contribution from the Earth's atmosphere from spectral images.
 Because the target exoplanets are always observable from Earth's poles, it will be possible to obtain phase-resolved spectra through continuous ``point-and-stare'' observations, with the photometric stability required to measure the phase curve amplitudes.
 Because the environment is also thermally stable, systematic observation gaps and their associated settling times are eliminated.
 In one LDB flight, the EXCITE mission will substantially increase the number of full-orbit spectroscopic phase curves of hot Jupiters.